Infinitas-Plugins/InfinitasShop/Doc/en/1-roadmap.md

 others that viewed this also viewed ... others that viewed this purchesed ...

-What others are vieing right now (eg: order by views group by product_id, not ordered by count(views))
+What others are viewing right now (eg: order by views group by product_id, not ordered by count(views))

 watch products - email users when changes occur
 	- add checkbox in backend on product for to send mail on save